ultralytics/ultralytics/docs/quickstart.md

 ## Use with CLI

-The YOLO command line interface (CLI) allows for simple single-line commands without the need for a Python environment.
+The Ultralytics command line interface (CLI) allows for simple single-line commands without the need for a Python environment.
 CLI requires no customization or Python code.
 You can simply run all tasks from the terminal with the `yolo` command.
 Check out the [CLI Guide](usage/cli.md) to learn more about using YOLOv8 from the command line.

 !!! example